s-u-d-i-p-t-a/Master-Thesis/README.md

 MSc Thesis Stockholm University

 ## Title
-Anomaly detection algorithm on time series data and its application in data analytics
+Anomaly detection algorithm on time series data and its application in data analytics.